Moshes-Abraham/clasp-wiki/How-to-load-staple-server-in-clasp.md

 * Put the following in ~/quicklisp/local-projects/
   * bordeaux-threads (https://github.com/sionescu/bordeaux-threads.git , master).
 Does not seem to be updated in quicklisp, unless a new release of bordeaux-threads is made
   * usocket from https://github.com/clasp-developers/usocket (pull request to uscoket has been made)
+  * plump from https://github.com/kpoeck/plump.git (works around a bug in clasp clos, see issue #698)
   * hunchentoot-v1.2.38 with the following change in set-timeouts.lisp
 ```lisp
 (defun set-timeouts (usocket read-timeout write-timeout)